6 Steps from Business Ideation to Immigration Sucess

 This phase is mostly 100% online since Startup Visa participants are foreign entrepreneurs who will likely travel to Canada after obtaining their Work Permit or Permanent Residency, both happening after the Letter of Support is issued.

-By the end of Phase One, you will have:
+By the end of Phase Two, you will have:

 ✅ A finalized Business Plan